AlejandrinaGonzalez/AlejandrinaGonzalez.github.io/index.md

 ### Education

+*   M.S. in Computer Science Candidate, Stanford University, Stanford, CA (Exp.
+2022)
-*   Stanford University, Stanford, CA (Present)
+*   B.S.
+Honors in Computer Science Candidate, Stanford University, Stanford, CA (2017-2021)
 *   Saint Brendan High School, Miami, FL.
 (2012-2016)

 ### Experience
+- **Technical Research Assistant @ Stanford Internet Observatory ** *Summer 2020*
+    - Backend API engineer for DGAP: Data Gathering and Analysis Portal, for the 2020 Election Integrity Partnership for live social media analysis of the U.S. 2020 elections.
+- **Software Developer @ Center for the Study of Language and Information ** *Summer 2020*
+    - Developed web apps and tools for the Openproof Research project used by universities around the world to teach the fundamentals of logic and computational mathematics.
 - **Software Developer @ Adobe, Inc.** *Summer 2019*
-    - Worked on a new feature for Adobe XD to speed the workflow of designers.
+    - Design Systems team for Adobe Xd.
+Focused on improving the features of the components elements and developed + shipped a new feature for UX design in Adobe Xd.
 - **Software Engineering Intern @ Apple, Inc.** *Summer 2018*
-    - Was part of the Apple Health team to develop new health experiences for iOS & watchOS devices.
+    - Apple Health + Apple Watch team.
+Worked on developing internal first party app health experiences for iOS and watchOS devices.
-    - Designed with Sketch and developed using Xcode with Objective-C.
 - **Research Assistant @ Florida International University** *Summer 2017*
     - Assisted at the Distributed Multimedia Information Systems Laboratory and Integrated Computer Augmented Virtual Environment working on a Miami Beach model to simulate storms and sea level rise.
 - **Lead Instructor @ CODeLLA** *Summer 2017*